godaddy/ekke/README.md

   alive.
   **Defaults to false.**
-- `--reset-cache` The Metro Bundler caching system is enabled by default so that tests run in a performant way and don't alway rebuild.
+- `--reset-cache` The Metro Bundler caching system is enabled by default so that tests run in a performant way and don't always rebuild.
 Using this flag will disable the cache.
   **Defaults to false.**
 - `--cache-location` We already made sure that the Metro Bundler cache of your